christophrumpel/christophrumpel.github.io/_posts/2014-07-12-podcasts-a-developers-best-friend.md

 ###Donau Tech Radio(German)

 And last but not least there is the [Donau Tech Radio](http://dtr.fm/).
 This is an Austrian tech podcast and probably the funniest I have ever listened too.
-They mostly cover web and software development topics, as well as news regarding the whole web.
+They mostly cover web and software development topics, as well as news regarding the web as a whole.

 <small>Twitter: [https://twitter.com/dtrfm](https://twitter.com/dtrfm)<br />
 Website: [http://dtr.fm/](http://dtr.fm/)</small>